tomelam/learn-dojo-custom-elements/README.md

 # learn-dojo-custom-elements

-This project attemps to follow the "Dojo Custom Elements Guide at https://dojo.io/learn/custom-elements/introduction .
+This project attemps to follow the "Dojo Custom Elements Guide" at https://dojo.io/learn/custom-elements/introduction .

 ## Create the HTML